Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Amanda Alise Price PhD, Ellen M. Martin

 Brush up on the basics of EDS

-If you’ve read this far, you likely already have some background knowledge about EDS, but it can’t hurt to review the basics, including hypermobility and connective tissue disorders.
+If you’ve read this far, you likely already have some background knowledge about EDS.
+Despite that, it can’t hurt to review the basics, including hypermobility and connective tissue disorders.
 Since the EDS are rare diseases and not many people know about them, information is relatively scarce.
 The following pages each provide a comprehensive overview of EDS:

 - The Ehlers-Danlos Society: Ehlers-Danlos